rickhowe/diffchar.vim/README.md

 In diff mode, the corresponding changed lines are compared between two windows.
 In non-diff mode, the same lines are compared among them.
 You can set a matching color to a `g:DiffColors` to make it easy to recognize the corresponding changed units between two windows.
 As a default, all the changed units are highlighted with `DiffText`.
-In addition, `DiffAdd` is always used for the added units and both the previous and next character of the deleted units are underlined.
+In addition, `DiffAdd` is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.

 This plugin traces the differences based on a `g:DiffUnit`.
 Its default is 'Word1' and it handles a \w\\+ word and a \W character as a difference unit.
 There are other types of word provided and you can also set 'Char' to compare character by character.

+While showing the exact differences, when cursor is moved on a difference unit, you can see its corresponding unit with cursor-like highlight in another window, and also its whole string with the assigned color as a message, based on `g:DiffPairVisible`.

-While showing the exact differences, you can use `]b` or `]e` to jump cursor to the start or end position of the next difference unit, and `[b` or `[e` to the start or end position of the previous unit.
-Then this plugin echoes the corresponding difference unit with the assigned color as a message.
+You can use `]b` or `]e` to jump cursor to the start or end position of the next difference unit, and `[b` or `[e` to the start or end position of the previous unit.
 Those keymaps, `<F7>` and `<F8>` are configurable in your vimrc and so on.

 This plugin always keeps the exact differences updated while editing if a `g:DiffUpdate` is enabled and TextChanged/TextChangedI events are available.